joakimk/xa-006/README.md

-# xa-006
+# xa-006: Quick fix

-A demo made using WebGL for Edison 2016.
+A demo made using WebGL (three.js) for Edison 2016.

+It's made using Google Chrome.
+May work in other browsers.

+Made under a short deadline with no need to create maintainable code :)

 This is a project based on <https://github.com/joakimk/livecoding_workspace>.